Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/07-viewchild-and-viewchildren/game-catalog/README.md

 * Now we can check out in console what is going on there.

 ### Step 7.
+Getting Notifications from ViewChild

 We can use ViewChild decorator to get notifications when user makes changes.

 __src/app/games/game-list/game-list.component.html__